Canopy Northwest Arkansas helps refugees feel welcome

 FAYETTEVILLE, Ark.
-(KNWA) — One local non-profit is working to ensure refugees feel welcomed when they come to Northwest Arkansas.
+(KFTA) — One local non-profit is working to ensure refugees feel welcomed when they come to Northwest Arkansas.

 This morning, February 29, Canopy NWA hosted a co-sponsorship training for those in the community who want to be paired with and mentor refugee families.